 Although it is not required, some students choose to link their Practicum and Culminating Experience so that the content of the selected Practicum is linked to the planning and interpretation aspects of the CE.
 Students may also choose to conduct a Practicum that is independent of their CE; in this case, a separate project needs to be identified for the CE.
 Students can opt to do the Practicum and CE concurrently.
 If, however, they choose to do the two courses sequentially, the Practicum must come first.

-Epidemiology and Biostatistics Mandatory Practicum Orientation Session Information
+Epidemiology Mandatory Practicum Orientation Session Information

 This is a requirement that must be completed prior to starting the Practicum.